nav-solutions/gnss-qc/README.md

 ====================

 The `GNSS-Qc` (Quality Control) library answers the demanding task of GNSS data (post) processing.
-This topic usually involves several different format at the input of a processing pipeline.
-A processing pipeline
+This topic usually involves several different formats at the input of a processing pipeline.

-This library offers to form a procesing pipeline for all formats that implement our [Qc Traits](https://github.com/rtk-rs/qc-traits) (low level traits).
+A pipeline may be formed using all types that implement our [Qc Traits](https://github.com/rtk-rs/qc-traits) (low level traits).

+A processing pipeline usually requires `Preprocessing`, that we offer by means of this very trait.

 The Qc library offers several important features